tsdtsdtsd/go-nospam/README.md

 ### Development setup

-You will need the following things installed and working on your system to start development on go-spam:
+You will need the following things installed and working on your system to start development on go-nospam:

 - [Go](https://golang.org) 1.7+